 Posts that are text only get close to no engagement as a whole when compared with photos and video.
 We would always recommend posting with an image at least and something bright and bold.
 Like the ones you would click on… Take a look at a company that is doing well and do better.
 Videos are easy to make now with recent smartphones, boomerang by Instagram can take some simple clips and there are many apps that will create a slideshow from your photos.
 Use these to your advantage, because Facebook loves videos and will recommend your videos to friends of people that like your page.

 Should you boost your posts?

 A difficult question.
 Ads on Facebook can work brilliantly, but it needs to be targeted.
 If you don’t target your ads you might as well throw your money away.
 Cost per engagement is important here, that is how many people click, view, like, comment or share your boosted post or ad.
 To get the best deal you need to first select the area that you can serve, start by entering your postcode and choose a mile radius.
 Now select your age and be picky, does someone under the age 18 care about a boiler replacement?
 No. Does someone under the age of 25?
-Most likely not, young people are usually first time buyers and will probably ask Mum or Dad what to do.
-65+ age range is not worth the ad spend as engagement is nothing, go as high as 58.
+Most likely not, young people are usually first-time buyers and often will have 5-10 years of life left.
+65+ age range is not worth the ad spend as engagement is nothing, go as high as 55.
 We’re after the most likely suspects here, pick a range you feel will work and roll with it.